 Prairie dog analysis for disease at Pantex Plant began in July 1996.
 A veterinary medical diagnostic laboratory was subcontracted to assess the health of the prairie dogs through histopathological analysis, necropsy, and complete blood counts, using standard diagnostic laboratory procedures.
-The results provide information about the presence of diseases and the general health of the prairie dog populations at Pantex Plant and at Buffalo Lake National Wildlife Refuge, the control site.
+The results provide information about the presence of diseases and the general health of the prairie dog populations at Pantex Plant, Buffalo Lake National Wildlife Refuge, and the control site.
 Cottontails are not tested for disease, but would be subject to sampling for cause-of-death analysis should an outbreak be suspected or indicated.

-TABLE 11.1 - Tritium, ^{233/234}U, and 238U in Prairie Dogs in 2011, in pCi/g Dry Weight
+TABLE 11.1 - Tritium, 233/234U, and U in Prairie Dogs in 2012, in pCi/g Dry Weight